From BR Bullpen

 "(Bouton) reports the problems the Pilots' management had with Steve Hovley because of his long hair and penchant for reading Dostoyevsky." - from an ESPN article recalling Hovley in the book Ball Four

 Steve Hovley played five seasons in the majors, accumulating over 1,000 at-bats.
-He had his most at-bats and his highest batting average as a rookie with the 1969 Seattle Pilots made famous by the book Ball Four.
+He had his most at-bats and his highest batting average as a rookie with the Seattle Pilots in 1969, a team made famous by the book Ball Four written by friend and teammate Jim Bouton.

-After playing for San Jose in 1967 and Seattle in the minors in 1968, Steve hit .294 in the first half of the 1969 season for Rochester and the Pilots brought him up to the majors in June of 1969.
+After playing for the San Jose Bees in 1967 and the Seattle Angels in 1968, and being selected by the Pilots from the California Angels in the expansion draft, Steve hit .294 in the first half of the 1969 season for the Rochester Red Wings and the Pilots brought him up to the majors in June.
 His .277 batting average for the Pilots was the best on the team of anyone with more than 300 at-bats.

-He was hitting reasonably well in 1970 (.281 although with 0 homers) when traded in June to the 1970 Oakland Athletics for Al Downing and Tito Francona.
-The A's went on to win 89 games but Hovley slumped, and when he started slowly in 1971, he spent time in the minors with Iowa, hitting .337.
+He was hitting reasonably well in 1970 (.281 although without any homers) when he was traded in June by the Milwaukee Brewers, following the Pilots' relocation, to the Oakland Athletics in return for Al Downing and Tito Francona.
+The A's went on to win 89 games but Hovley slumped, and when he started slowly in 1971, he spent time in the minors with the Iowa Oaks, hitting .337.

-The Kansas City Royals drafted him in the 1971 Rule 5 draft, and he spent 1972-73 with them, getting around 200 at-bats each season, and posting an OBP of around .350 each year.
-In 1974 he closed out his minor league career with Rochester.
+The Kansas City Royals drafted him in the 1971 Rule 5 draft, and he spent 1972 and 1973 with them, getting around 200 at-bats each season, and posting an OBP of around .350 each year.
+In 1974 he closed out his minor league career back with Rochester.

 "To a pitcher, a base hit is the perfect example of negative feedback." - Steve Hovley